noisysocks/shoulditip.in/README.md

 ## How can I help?

 The website is just a Jekyll static site hosted with GitHub Pages.
-All country data is located in the `_countries` directory---one markdown file per country.
+All country data is located in the `_countries` directory—one markdown file per country.
 If you can code, submit a Pull Request with corrected country data or data for a country that we don't have added yet.
 Otherwise, simply create a new issue describing what needs to be changed.
 In either case, try to provide links to